steveseguin/StageTEN-Guides/README.md

 If at any point control of the Stage TEN studio needs to be transferred to a different guest, or the studio needs to be restarted, the output to Youtube itself will not be interrupted in this setup.
 Only if OBS stops publishing will the stream stop.
 It would be possible to even switch between two different Stage TEN outputs in OBS, allowing for one creator to take over for another creator mid-stream, without the show being interrupted.

+##### Support
+Premium users of Stage TEN can Ping Steve on the Stage TEN Discord server at https://discord.com/invite/y2yKVBm for live help with this feature and setup, although please understand it is not an official feature offered by Stage TEN and it's access may be removed at any time